 I don’t remember when it started, but my hair started to fall out.
 I was told I would lose about twenty-five percent of it, but following the first dreadful treatments that made me excessively ill, chunks of hair would stay in my hands as I washed it.
 I lost much more than expected.
 It robbed me of my dignity, my sex appeal, and my hope.
 I was disgusted by it and frightened of what it meant.
 I cried.
 What did this really mean?
 Was I dying inside?
 What will happen to me?

-Since that symbolic event, even the little hair I lose when I wash it is a blistering reminder of facing death.
+Since that symbolic event, even the little hair I lose when I wash it is a brutal reminder of facing death.
 My legs get weak, a chill runs through my body, and my belly turns upside down.

 As I turned the water off, I grabbed my towel quickly to keep away the chill.
 I dried myself a little, and wrapped myself again before opening the shower door.

 Stepping out, I rested against the wall by the shower to help regain some energy.
 I continued to avoid the reflection in the mirrors ahead of me.
 I wanted my mom to help me dry off, and she always seemed to arrive at the right time.
 Imagine at age thirty-five not being able to take care of yourself, becoming dependent once again on your mother.

 Once I lost most of my hair, I didn’t wash it in the shower any more.
 I couldn’t bare to see bunches of it laying on the ceramic in the shower.
 My sister, Mary or Lisa, would insist on doing it for me.

 “Come, I’ll wash your hair.”
 What was left of it was gently washed in the laundry room sink.